State functions in thermodynamics and chemistry

 Internal energy (U)

-Internal energy is the sum of all kinetic and potential energies of the molecules composing a system.
-For an ideal gas, internal energy is related only to the kinetic energy of the molecules due to their thermal motion, while in more complex systems, it also includes molecular interactions, vibration energies, rotation, etc.
+Internal energy is the sum of all the kinetic and potential energies of the molecules that make up a system.
+For an ideal gas, internal energy is related only to the kinetic energy of the molecules due to their thermal motion, while in more complex systems, it also includes molecular interactions, vibrational energies, rotational energies, etc.

 In a closed system where only heat and work are exchanged with the surroundings, the change in internal energy, ΔU, can be expressed by the first law of thermodynamics: